 Treatment for Periodontal Disease

-Because we assess each patient who comes to our Indianapolis dental office, we can customize a treatment plan that will specifically address your needs.
+Because we assess each patient who comes to our Perry Township dental office, we can customize a treatment plan that will specifically address your needs.
 When we are able to diagnose gum disease early, we can tackle it quickly and help you get back on track with improved home care, proper professional dental cleanings, and products to help you keep the condition under control.

 As gum disease worsens, we may recommend a series of cleanings designed to remove the bacteria and infection from above and below your gumline.
 Our hygienists are extremely gentle and skilled at providing this type of treatment comfortably for our patients.